Pulikkuthi Pandi: Production

 The film was announced in September 2020 and the makers began production in the same month amid COVID-19 pandemic.
 Sun TV Network produced the film with a limited budget.
 The filmmakers initially titled the film as Pechi and began the principal photography, but was later changed to Pulikkuthi Pandi.
 The film project marked the second collaboration between Vikram Prabhu and Lakshmi Menon after Kumki (2012).
 It also marked the first film project for Menon in four years after her last film Rekka (2016).
 Most of the portions of the film were predominantly shot in Madurai and Dindigul.

-The shooting of the film completed during November 2020 at a time when Government of Tamil Nadu permitted theatres to open for public for the first time post COVID-19.
+Filming was completed during November 2020 at a time when Government of Tamil Nadu permitted theatres to open for public for the first time during the pandemic.
 The first look poster of the film was unveiled on 30 December 2020.